laravel/docs/prompts.md

 );
 ```

-The callback will receive the value that has been entered, and may return an error message, or `null` if the validation passes.
+The callback will receive the value that has been entered and may return an error message, or `null` if the validation passes.

 <a name="password"></a>
 ### Password